ClarytyLLC/docs/src/docs/tutorials/pages/developer-app/README.md

 To know more about Engines and how to create an Engine, check [getting started with engines](https://docs.veritone.com/#/developer/engines/getting-started/).

-To know how to create an AI app, check [building applications](https://docs.veritone.com/#/developer/applications/) section in the documentation.
+To know how to create an AI app, check out the [building applications](https://docs.veritone.com/#/developer/applications/) section in the documentation.

 ## Developer App : (+)Create New <!-- {docsify-ignore} -->